tenstorrent/tt-buda/docs/public/user_guide.rst

 For inference, and simple training setups, this is the simplest way to get up and running.

-Alternatively, the models can be compiled in a separate step, using the :py:func:`initialize_pipeline<pybuda.initialize_pipeline>` call, which optioanlly takes sample inputs, if none have been pushed into the first device.
+Alternatively, the models can be compiled in a separate step, using the :py:func:`initialize_pipeline<pybuda.initialize_pipeline>` call, which optionally takes sample inputs, if none have been pushed into the first device.
 Once the compilation has completed, the user can run :py:func:`run_forward<pybuda.run_forward>` pass through the pipeline for inference, or a loop of :py:func:`run_forward<pybuda.run_forward>`, :py:func:`run_backward<pybuda.run_backward>`, and :py:func:`run_optimizer<pybuda.run_optimizer>` calls to manually implement a training loop: